tier4/caret_doc/docs/visualization/filter/lttng_event_filter.md

-# Usage of LTTngEventFilter
+# LTTngEventFilter

-CARET can handle measurements and analysis up to several minutes.
-Memory usage, analysis time, and visualization time, etc., will be issues when leveraging measurement results of longer duration.

-Therefore, CARET has an API (LTTngEventFilter) to omit unnecessary measurement results when reading LTTng.
-This section describes how to use the LTTngEventFilter.
+CARET is able to analyze data recorded for several minutes.
+When analyzing large data with CARET, both memory and time consumed for analysis will be critical issue.

+In order not to load unnecessary data, CARET has `LTTngEventFilter` to exclude selected data from loading data.

-LTTngEventFilter has the following filters
+`LTTngEventFilter` has the following methods.

-- init_pass_filter
+- `init_pass_filter`
-- duration_filter
+- `duration_filter`
-- strip_filter
+- `strip_filter`

-## API Description
+## `init_pass_filter`

+With `init_pass_filter` method, events recorded by runtime tracepoints are not loaded onto memory.

 ```python
 LttngEventFilter.init_pass_filter()
 ```

-- Filter the trace points at initialization
+## `duration_filter`

+With `duration_filter` method, you can crop data with targeting time range of recorded data.

 ```python
 LttngEventFilter.duration_filter(duration_s: float, offset_s: float)
 ```

+`duration_filter` method has following two arguments.

-- [duration_s] : Measure duration
+- `duration_s` is duration of target time range
-- [offset_s] : Ignore seconds from start
+- `offset_s` is point of target time range

+## `strip_filter`

+With `strip_filter` method, you can crop data with targeting time range of recorded data as well as `duration_filter`. `strip_filter` has different arguments from `duration_filter`.

 ```python
 LttngEventFilter.strip_filter(lsplit_s: Optional[float], rsplit_s: Optional[float])
 ```

+`strip_filter` method has following two optional arguments.
+If you omit either or both of them, default value '0' is given to the optional argument.

-- Ignore measurement results for [lsplit_s] from the start of the measurement
+- `lstrip_s` is start time of cropping range
-- Ignore measurement results for [rsplit_s] seconds before measurement ends
+- `rstrip_s` is end point of cropping range

-## Use cases
+## Sample code

+A sample code, where `duration_filter` is used, is given as below.

 ```python
 from caret_analyze import Lttng, LttngEventFilter